alecks/dotfiles/README.md

 ![image of dice setup](./dice.png)

 See `stowlist-dice`.
-The DICE dotfiles are designed to work on an unmodified DICE install, with no extra programs downloaded.
+The DICE dotfiles should work on an unmodified DICE install, with no extra programs downloaded.
 Use [infpi](https://github.com/alecks/infpi) to install more programs like a newer version of nvim to work with these dotfiles and oh-my-posh.
+Picom is a pain to install but isn't necessary.